Admission to Graduate Degree Programs

 Application for Graduate Admissions

 You may fill out an online application and submit it electronically at CollegeNet (recommended) or LSAC.org, or you may download and complete the Application PDF on a computer.

 Michigan Law welcomes applications from around the world and from all segments of the legal profession—private practice, academia, government, NGOs, public service, and corporations.
-Because we seek to create a diverse and intellectually outstanding student body, and because space is limited, admission to the graduate program is highly competitive, resulting in a number of qualified applicants necessarily being turned away.
+We seek to create a small graduate class of 35-45 LLMs who intermingle with our JDs to create a diverse and intellectually outstanding student body.
+Admission to the graduate program is thus highly competitive, resulting in a number of qualified applicants necessarily being turned away.